ASSOCIATION OF WOMEN WORKING IN PUBLIC RELATIONS

 - Discounted membership to the PR Network

-- Automatic membership of Global Women in PR and links with other similar organisations internationally
+- Links to Global Women in PR and with other similar organisations internationally

 - Exclusive member benefits